 It contains a Charter of Rights which protects the interests of individual Canadians, yet in several vital areas allows Parliament and Legislatures to override a court decision which might affect the basic social institutions of a province or region and this is fully consistent with the sort of argument we have put forward that we need to balance the protection of rights with the existence of our institutions which have served us so w[e]ll for so many centuries.19

-Shortly after the First Ministers' Conference, then prime minister Trudeau expressed his less-than-enthusiastic acceptance of the notwithstanding clause when he said:
+Shortly after the First Ministers’ Conference, then prime minister Pierre Elliott Trudeau expressed his opinion of the notwithstanding clause as follows:

 He went on to say later in the same interview: